EchterAlsFake/PySide6-to-Android/README.md

 > [!NOTE]
 > This path is provided for reference and is **not** maintained as frequently.
 It may contain rough edges.
 Proceed if
-> you specifically need custom builds or unsupported combinations.
+> you specifically need custom-builds or unsupported combinations.

 ### Install Qt
 - Sign in at [qt.io](https://qt.io).